Macronutrient Calculator

 Expect adaptation periods.
 These targets serve as scientifically-informed starting points.
 Monitor energy levels, workout performance, recovery, and overall well-being.
 Increase calories or carbohydrates if you experience persistent fatigue, compromised training capacity, or poor recovery.

 Regular reassessment ensures continued relevance.
-Recalculate your macronutrient targets every 2-6 weeks or following significant changes in body weight, composition, or activity level, as your nutritional needs evolve with your progress.
+Recalculate your macronutrient targets after significant weight changes or following changes in activity level, as your nutritional needs evolve with your progress.

 Maximising your macros